 - Strickland Bay (Strickland Bay at Narrow Neck, east of Roland Smith Memorial, is currently CLOSED TO PUBLIC ACCESS - see map.
 Fairy terns are nesting at this location and are highly susceptible to human disturbance.
 They will abandon their nests when people approach.)

 - West End

-With so many unique bays and beaches, Rottnest Island is a perfect destination for any water sports from swimming to diving, fishing and surfing.
+With so many unique bays and beaches, Rottnest Island offers a variety of water sports from swimming to diving, fishing and surfing.
+Choose from snorkelling at Little Salmon Bay or seeing spectacular ocean views from the West End.
 Or if you prefer to just relax, there are plenty of amazing spots to just sit and enjoy your surroundings.
 Some of our most famous beaches include The Basin, Little Parakeet Bay, Little Salmon Bay and Geordie Bay.

 If you venture out into the reserve you can spend entire days exploring the endless unique bays and all that they have to offer.
 Whether you cycle around or just hop on the Island Explorer bus, you are bound to find your ideal beach on the Island.

 Rottnest Island is a very popular site for recreational fishing due to the abundance marine wildlife.
 The fish found in Rottnest waters can be classified into three categories: reef dwellers, seagrass inhabitants and migratory species.

 The abundant seagrass meadows around Rottnest serve as a nursery for juveniles of many fish species, such as the Cobbler and Long-headed Flathead.
 Migratory fish species found around Rottnest include Australian Herring, Tailor, School Whiting, Skipjack Trevally ("Skippy") and Sea Garfish.
 Fishing gear can be hired or bought at Rottnest Island Bike & Hire and the General Store in Thomson Bay.